ridermw/hi-code/Problems/backtracking.md

 ## Subsets | LeetCode 78 | Medium
 Given an integer array `nums` of unique elements, return all possible subsets (the power set).
 The solution set must not contain duplicate subsets.
 Return the solution in any order.

+**Note:** If `nums` can contain duplicates, sort first and skip equal neighbors when iterating to avoid duplicate subsets.

 ### Examples:
 1. Input: nums = [1,2,3], Output = [[],[1],[2],[1,2],[3],[1,3],[2,3],[1,2,3]]
    - Empty set: []